rubensrojas/phone-book-app/README.md

   Simple Phone Book App that allows you to save our contacts in our local database with a sweet UI.
 </p>

-## Functionalities
+## Functionalities for your Contacts

+- See all of them.
+- Search by last name.
-- Add a new Contact.
+- Add a new one.
 - Remove any Contact.
 - Edit any Contact.
-- All your Contacts are save in our local database.
+- And all your Contacts are save in our local database.

 ## Installing and Running the project